⏩ Content Summary:

 If you prefer, watch a video instead:

-By default, all processes in Pipefy are structured in a kanban view, an agile methodology that divides processes into phases and tasks into cards, to increase speed and visibility.
+By default, all processes in Pipefy are structured in a Kanban view, an agile methodology that divides processes into phases and tasks into cards to save time and grant full visibility.

-Since each process has different purposes, a card can represent different things.
+Since each process has a different purpose, a card can represent different things.
 For example:

 A purchase order in a Purchase process

 A candidate in a Recruitment process

 A lead in a Sales funnel